mongodb-labs/drivers-atlas-testing/docs/source/installing-running-locally.rst

 Using this flag with a given test file and static ``--cluster-name-salt`` value helps significantly reduce waiting times between successive test runs (you will still need to wait for the cluster to be reconfigured to the initial configuration).

+``astrolabe`` also provides the ``--no-create`` flag which makes it skip cluster initialization if the cluster already exists.
+This flag may be used to further speed up the test runs, but it can only be used for scenarios where the cluster configuration does not change from the initial one (otherwise the test would start with the wrong configuration).
+Using ``--no-delete`` is recommended with ``--no-create``, otherwise each run will delete the cluster upon completion.

 Debugging
 ---------